Timosis/ProblemSolvingWithDataStructresAndAlgorithmsUsingJava/README.md

 # Problem Solving With Data Structures And Algorithms Using Java

-This project is developed for understanding problem solving with data structures and algorithms using Java programming languages.
+This project is developed for understanding problem solving with data structures and algorithms using Java programming language.

 # Contents